UltraRepo/graph-rag/README.md

-# UltraRepo-RAG
+# UltraRepo Graph RAG

 ## 🔍 Problem Overview

 AI Agents and systems have a limited context window (typically <2M tokens), which prevents them from ingesting and reasoning over large codebases, datasets, and document archives in one pass.
-This limitation restricts the AI’s ability to provide accurate answers across an entire repository.
+This context window limitation restricts the AI’s ability to provide accurate answers across an entire repository, whether its code, docs or data.

 ## 💡 Solution Overview

-UltraRepo-RAG solves this by combining the capabilities of knowledge graphs and vector search with lightweight metadata indexing.
+UltraRepo Graph RAG solves this by combining the capabilities of knowledge graphs and vector search with lightweight metadata indexing.
 It enables smart AI-powered understanding and retrieval of content from massive software and document repositories, regardless of context window size.
 Instead of requiring full content uploads, it builds a structured graph and vectorized context map from source files, improving LLM reasoning, traceability, and extensibility.

 ## 🚀 Project Overview

-UltraRepo-RAG is based on [Neo4j LLM Graph Builder](https://github.com/neo4j-labs/llm-graph-builder), with added support for:
+UltraRepo Graph RAG is based on the open source [Neo4j LLM Graph Builder](https://github.com/neo4j-labs/llm-graph-builder), with added support for:

 - Advanced Graph RAG processing
 - Smart Code/Data indexing for AI Agents